ned14/outcome/doc/md/02-tutorialA.md

 \note Old hands would consider any use of `exception_ptr` to be similarly heavyweight to any use of `std::shared_ptr` as they need to be implemented the same way (i.e. with malloc and atomics) according to the C++ standard.
-For most code this is an acceptable overhead, if that is not the case in your code then Tutorial part B is for you.
+For most code this is an acceptable overhead, if that is not the case in your code then \ref tutorial_outcome "the final part of this tutorial" is for you.

 Finally, within any translation unit you do NOT mark non-extern functions with `noexcept` unless the function cannot fail.
 Because the compiler can see an entire translation unit